THE FESTIVAL

 Ingrow Station Yard: The Beer tent with Extra Buzz

-Next stop: Ingrow, where the beer keeps flowing and the vibe’s just right.
+Next stop: Ingrow, where the beer keeps flowing, and the vibe’s just right.
 On Friday, Saturday, and Sunday, we’re handing the taps over to some top-class breweries who’ll be setting up shop trackside to serve you their finest pours.

 Here’s who’s pulling pints at Ingrow this year: